okx/okexchain-docs/building-modules/ibc-module/ibc.md

 The only step in the entire process that requires the user to participate is "Initiate a transfer".

-## **OKC and IBC**
+## **OKTC and IBC**

-&nbsp;&nbsp;&nbsp;&nbsp;    The bottom layer of OKC is the early cosmos-sdk (v0.39), while IBC involves the code of v0.40+, and there are major code changes from 39 to 40.
-After the version upgrade, OKC now not only supports the EVM system, but also supports IBC.
+&nbsp;&nbsp;&nbsp;&nbsp;    The bottom layer of OKTC is the early cosmos-sdk (v0.39), while IBC involves the code of v0.40+, and there are major code changes from 39 to 40.
+After the version upgrade, OKTC now not only supports the EVM system, but also supports IBC.

-### **OKC-ERC20**
+### **OKTC-ERC20**

-&nbsp;&nbsp;&nbsp;&nbsp;    Cross-chain native tokens are considered to have no commercial value on OKC, and so after the arrival of cross-chain transferring of native tokens to OKC, through the hooks function of IBC's application layer, the logic sunk down into the EVM layer.
+&nbsp;&nbsp;&nbsp;&nbsp;    Cross-chain native tokens are considered to have no commercial value on OKTC, and so after the arrival of cross-chain transferring of native tokens to OKTC, through the hooks function of IBC's application layer, the logic sunk down into the EVM layer.
 With ERC20, contracts were able to automatically generate the mapping of corresponding tokens, which caused everyone in the industry to focus on this one aspect.
 But finally, the barrier between Cosmos and EVM was broken down and a bridge between the two was built.